robwschlegel/tikoraluk/README.md

   * Interpolated OISST to match NAPA grid
   * Also tested nearest neighbour
   * Getting ready for per-pixel time series creation from NAPA data

+* October 03, 2018
+  * Per-pixel NAPA time series creation set
+  * Need to change directions on how the NAPA data are prepped